 One of Vaadin Framework’s key strengths is how simply it integrates with Java’s rich ecosystem.
 Developers new to Vaadin often ask “how do I do <magic thing> in Vaadin?” (as if it was a well-kept secret), but the good news is that once developers have a basic understanding of Vaadin, they discover that many of their other favorite Java tools work right along with it–the best of both worlds!
-This means that most of the concepts explained in the book are also valid in the upcoming generation of the framework: Vaadin Flow.
+This means that most of the concepts explained in the book are also valid in the upcoming generation of the full-stack Java framework: Vaadin Flow.

 Some of the topics discussed in Data-Centric Applications with Vaadin 8 include:

 - Modularization with Maven – generify and package your Vaadin components for use by any app